indigo-dc/bdocker/doc/configuration.md

 ## Daemon configuration

 Bdocker provides two daemons one for the working node and another one for the accounting node.
 They are implemented as RESTFUL APIs.
-The daemons are configured by using a configuration file, the administrator has to configure this file in the environment variable ``BDOCKER_CONF_FILE``.
-If that variable is not configured, the system looks for the file in ``/etc/configure_bdocker.cfg``.
+The daemons are configured by using a configuration file, the administrator has to set this file in the environment variable ``BDOCKER_CONF_FILE``.
+If that variable is not configured, the system uses by default the file in ``/etc/configure_bdocker.cfg``.
 In the following, examples of configuration of both daemons are provided:

 ### Working Node

-Every working node configures the following fields:
+The working node configures the following fields:

     ```
     [resource]